sf-wdi-24/modules/week-04-associated-data-and-users/day-03/module-02/readme.md

 Any ideas on why we added a button instead of including it directly?

 ### THIS IS TOO MUCH WORK!

 I agree, for some projects a website called <a href="https://www.kimonolabs.com/" target="_blank">Kimono Labs</a> will do much of this work for us.
 It isn't always perfect but is a solid product worthy of a try.

 Let's create an account and try out the demo.

+### Challenges

+Make a group and look for a website with no API which you'll work together and try to retrieve information from.

+Use either Kimono or build your own to scrape at least one piece of information from the site you've chosen.

+The goal is to have at least one piece of information pulled from a site with no API.

+#### Extreme Challenge

+Once you have that information, save it into your db (mongo) and create a REST route to retrieve it.

+By the end of this challenge you **should** have a utility which scrapes a site and then structures the information into your API.

+## Make sure to always include proper attribution of where your data is originating!